very-doge-wow/stella/README.md

 ```

 ## Custom Templating
-To specifiy a custom template, create a text/markdown file, then pass it to stella
+To specify a custom template, create a text/markdown file, then pass it to stella
 using the config parameter.
 You can use the following fields inside your template: